vanditha18/Sentiment-Analysis-in-Hotel-reviews/README.md

-# Sentiment Analysis in hotel reviews
+# Sentiment Analysis on hotel reviews